Webhooks · Consent Status

 Before receiving a Consent Status Event, ensure the following requirements are met:

-When a consent is created with subscription.Webhook.IsActive: true, on every consent status changes — for example, when a User revokes, or the consent expires — the API Hub delivers a Consent Status Event to your registered webhook URL as a JWE-encrypted POST request.
+On every consent status change — for example, when a User revokes the consent or it expires — the API Hub delivers a Consent Status Event to your registered webhook URL as a JWE-encrypted POST request.
 No per-consent subscription flag is required; events are delivered based on your webhook registration in the Trust Framework.

 Events are sent for both Bank Data Sharing and Bank Service Initiation consents.
 The Data object mirrors the full consent resource at the time of the status change.